jfjelstul/cjeujudges/README.md

 ## Documentation

 The codebook for the database is included as a `tibble` in the `R` package: `cjeujudges::codebook`.
 The same information is also available in the `R` documentation for each dataset.
-For example, you can see the codebook for the `eusa::cases` dataset by running `?cjeujudges::cases`.
+For example, you can see the codebook for the `cjeujudges::judges` dataset by running `?cjeujudges::judges`.
 You can also read the documentation on the [package website](https://jfjelstul.github.io/cjeujudges/).

 ## Citation